-Meet Head of Development Matt Leach - 3 time best man, undefeated amateur boxer and a man of mystery.
-He likes cheese and biscuits, but never together.
+Meet Head of Development Matt Leach - multi-time best man, undefeated amateur boxer and a man of mystery.
+He likes cheese and biscuits too.

 What excites you most about your industry?

 It changes, specifically in the digital spectrum!
 I come from a background of developing education resources, which as an industry hasn’t moved forward since whiteboards and paperclips.
 Advertising, specifically integrated, is so fast and dynamic and every day there’s something new.